 - C++ with object oriented architecture

 - Deferred lighting, dynamic soft shadows, emissive, specular, and normal maps

 - Integrated physics using Box2d

 - Rendering for 2D sprites, deformable terrain and particle system

 - Integrated level editor for faster iteration

 - Sub frame interpolation using fixed time step

-- Detects if assets changes while editing and refreshes them automatically
+- Detects if assets changes and refreshes automatically

 - Stereo sound effects using Direct Sound

 - Music using Ogg Vorbis

 - Input supports keyboard, mouse, gamepad, and Xbox 360 controllers

 - Integrated with The DirectX Utility Library (GUI, fonts, sound, etc)

 - In game debug console and debug primitive rendering system

 - Dev environment is Microsoft Visual C++ 2010 Express

 - Graphics SDK is Microsoft DirectX 9

 - Uses precompiled headers for faster compile times

 - Native wide character support